agl-c/deid2_dpsyn/README.md

 Set several paths in **config/path.py**, instructed by the variables' names.  <font color=red>(we'd better keep all paths in only one place)</font>

+<font color=blue> I want to : (1) make path all in path.py  </font>

 #### In data.yaml

 <font color=red>(we can rename the config file?) </font>

+<font color=blue> conside desert / rename some files </font>

-You should set file paths, identifier attribute, bin value parameters, grouping settings, <font color=red>and possibly value-determined attributes which are detected by users themselves. (desert ?)</font>
+You should set file paths, identifier attribute, bin value parameters, grouping settings,

+<font color=green>and possibly value-determined attributes which are detected by users themselves. (desert ?
+Y) </font>

 #### Marginal selection config